DPontes/CppND-Capstone-Snake-Game/README.md

 #### 4.3.4.
 Classes abstract implementation details from their interfaces

+  - The base code from Udacity's repository already describes their effect through their names; moreover, the new `Border` class and it's members describe their effect through the name of the member functions.

 #### 4.3.5.
 Classes encapsulate behaviour

 #### 4.3.6.
 Classes follow an appropriate inheritance hierarchy